Winfried Bischoff: Career

 Bischoff worked in the International Department of Chase Manhattan Bank from 1962 to 1963.
 He joined J. Henry Schroder & Co.
 Limited in London in 1966 in its Company Finance Division.
-In 1971, he became Managing Director of Schroders Asia Limited in Hong Kong.
-He became Group Chief Executive of Schroders plc in December 1984, when Schroders was worth £30 million.
+In 1971, he became managing director of Schroders Asia Limited in Hong Kong.
+He became group chief executive of Schroders plc in December 1984, when Schroders was worth £30 million.
 He became chairman in May 1995.
 In 2000, the investment banking division of the company was acquired for £1.3 billion by Citi through its Smith Barney subsidiary.

-He joined Citi as chairman of Citigroup Europe and was a member of The Operating Committee of Citigroup Inc., a position he held until appointed chairman in November 2007.
-He is a non-executive director at S&P Global, Eli Lilly and Company, Land Securities, Akbank and Prudential.
+Bischoff joined Citi as chairman of Citigroup Europe and was a member of The Operating Committee of Citigroup Inc., a position he held until appointed chairman in November 2007.
+He was a non-executive director at S&P Global, Eli Lilly and Company, Land Securities, Akbank, and Prudential.

-On 27 July 2009, he was appointed as chairman designate of Lloyds Banking Group and took up the position of chairman on 15 September 2009.
+On 27 July 2009, he was appointed chairman designate of Lloyds Banking Group and took up the position of chairman on 15 September 2009.
 He held this position until his retirement on 3 April 2014.

 Between May 2014 and October 2019 he was chairman of the UK Financial Reporting Council.

-He is a member of the 30% Club, a group of FTSE-100 Chairmen committed to having at least 30% of their Boardmembers being female.
+Bischoff was a member of the 30% Club, a group of FTSE-100 chairmen committed to having at least 30% of their board members being female.

+Personal life and death

+Bischoff died on 25 April 2023, at age 81.